jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Application page showing new message][25]

----
 <a name='push_to_git'></a>
-##Push changes to the Git repository by using the command line
+###Push changes to the Git repository by using the command line

 You now have a Git repo with sample code.
 You can use many tools to work with Git, including all of the major desktop IDEs and the Bluemix DevOps Services Web IDE.
 You can also use the command-line Git support.